 In connection with the issuance of \$25,865,000 2006 Subordinate Revenue Bonds, Series AX, the Authority entered into an agreement with the Successor Agency to make a loan to the Successor Agency for the purpose of refinancing a portion of the Authority's 1998 Refunding Revenue Bonds, Series W (now retired), 2003 Revenue Bonds, Series AH, and 2003 Subordinate Revenue Bonds, Series AI (now retired), and financing certain improvements in the Agency's Merged Redevelopment Project.
 Interest on the bonds is payable semiannually on each August 1 and February 1.
 The rates of interest range from 4.00% to 5.00% per annum.
 Principal is payable in annual installments ranging from \$145,000 to \$1,515,000.
-The Successor Agency will make payments to the Authority sufficient to meet its debt service requirements on the related 2006 Subordinate Revenue Bonds, Series AX.
-At June 30, 2018, the outstanding balance is \$19,755,000.
+The Successor Agency made payments to the Authority sufficient to meet its debt service requirements on the related 2006 Subordinate Revenue Bonds, Series AX.
+During the year ended June 30, 2019, the advance was paid off.